 The need to protect the University learning and working environment must be balanced with the need to protect the privacy of the applicant or employee.
 Background checks may include checks of employment records, degrees and certifications, social security records, workers’ compensation claims, criminal records, civil records, credit reports, motor vehicle records, and in some cases sex offender registries.

-For Staff, Confidential and Management Employees: Designated University employees appointed for more than ninety (90) days, and successful candidates for designated Sensitive Positions lasting more than ninety (90) days shall be fingerprinted.
+(1) For Staff, Confidential and Management Employees: Designated University employees appointed for more than ninety (90) days, and successful candidates for designated Sensitive Positions lasting more than ninety (90) days shall be fingerprinted; provided, however, an employee appointed for less than 90 days in a position responsible for the care, supervision, or discipline of minor children as determined in subsection B(2) shall be subject to a background check that shall include, at a minimum, fingerprinting and receipt of a criminal history statement, and the results of such check shall be reviewed and cleared prior to the employee undertaking these responsibilities.
 Candidates who are to be hired, and employees of the University who are appointed or transferred to Sensitive Positions or who acquire new job duties that are within the scope of a Sensitive Position are required to undergo a background check.

 A background check shall be conducted on successful candidates for all Sensitive Positions appointed for more than ninety (90) days, including volunteers and consultants performing duties considered comparable to those of Sensitive Positions.
 The background check will normally be completed prior to the effective date of appointment and, in any case, the appointment shall be contingent on successful completion of a background check.
 The new or promoted employee may work while the results of the background check are being obtained by the University.

-For Prospective and Incumbent Faculty: Faculty (including volunteers) shall be subject to background checks (including, as appropriate, criminal records, motor vehicle records, and sex offender registries) as a condition of gaining University clearance to perform any of the following:
+(2) For Prospective and Incumbent Faculty, Staff, and Management Personnel: Members of the faculty, staff, and management, new hires and volunteers shall be subject to background checks (including, as appropriate, criminal records, motor vehicle records, and sex offender registries) as a condition of gaining University clearance to perform any of the following:

-Work in connection with any multi-day camp or clinic offered to minor children and hosted by the University, a University auxiliary, or an outside entity;
+Work in connection with any day-care program, camp or clinic offered to minor children and hosted by the University when the employee has responsibility for the care, supervision, or discipline of such minors (for the purpose of this provision, a “day-care program, camp or clinic refers to any such activity that involves minors and is run by the University or is a day-care program, camp or clinic not run by the University but the campus either conducts the background check of University employees producing a criminal history statement or is informed of the results of such background check of University employees);

 Direct supervision of non-matriculated students who are minors, such as teaching at University High School, mentoring Science Fair students, etc.; and/or